 Donations for Laos Educational Support

-Malott, a volunteer and major donor, is the Education Coordinator for the JungleVine Foundation.
+Cindy Malott, a volunteer and major donor, is an Ambassador and the Education Coordinator for the JungleVine Foundation.
 Her efforts have been to improve school facilities, including bringing water and electricity to schools, building toilet facilities and hand washing stations, and providing fans and lights for existing buildings.
 Malott also looks for sponsors for needy students at the schools she works with; currently sponsors are supporting about 24 students.

 Ban Fay Secondary School

 The building program that Malott’s project funded at Ban Fay Secondary School included both a new school building and a new dormitory.
 The new 8-classroom school includes a library, computer room with 20 computers, and 10 new toilets.
 Ban Fay Secondary School is now a “model school” in Laos, and one of only a very few that has a computer program.
 The dormitory building project, which houses 60 students, included furnishings, study areas, and lockers.
 Thanks to her generous donations, the dormitory project also included the construction of four toilets, two bathing facilities, and a large covered cook house.